0xTriboulet/Red_Team_Code_Snippets/Cpp/rsrc_injection_shell/Readme.md

 implant.exe works by decrypting the payload and injecting it into the target process (hardcoded as msteams.exe).
 The payload then connects to our nc listener as a cmd shell session.

-Note: msteams.exe will terminate as a result of this payload's execution, but the session will remain open and implant.exe will remain on disk.
+Note 1: msteams.exe will terminate as a result of this payload's execution, but the session will remain open and implant.exe will remain on disk.
+Note 2: msteams.exe is the Windows 11 implementation of the Teams executable.
+On systems Windows 10 and earlier you'll be looking for Teams.exe

 1) Edit reverse_shell.c to your listener's specification and compile it with .\compile.bat.